hackerb9/lsix/README.md

   color will be incorrect for folks who use XTerm's reverseVideo resource.
 (See issue #20).

-* Screen width is currently limited to 1000px due to a misfeature in xterm which caused it to silently show nothing.
+* XTerm's screen width is currently limited to 1000px due to a misfeature which causes it to silently show nothing.
 This limitation will be removed once xterm can handle images greater than 1000x1000.

-* Directories specified on the command line should perhaps be processed as if the user had cd'd to that directory.
+  [Last tested with XTerm(344)].

-* Filenames that begin with "@" are special to ImageMagick and it'll freak out if you don't prepend a directory. (`lsix ./@foo.png`) (This is a bug in ImageMagick, not lsix.)
+* Filenames that begin with "@" are special to ImageMagick and it'll freak out if you don't prepend a directory. (`lsix ./@foo.png`) (This is a bug in ImageMagick, not lsix).

 * Specifying the empty string `""` as a filename makes ImageMagick hang.
   (This appears to be an ImageMagick bug / misfeature).